 As mentioned above, kratom soap is organic as opposed to commercial store-bought soaps.
-In the past, it was believed that our skin acts as a barrier between our bodies and environment.
+In the past, it was believed that our skin acts as a barrier between our bodies and the environment.
 However, we now know that it absorbs products that we put on it.

 Therefore, all the harmful substances that beauty products contain eventually end up in our bodies.
 While you may not notice the difference after a single use, they can build up in our bodies and damage our health over time by, for instance, disrupting our hormones.

 Kratom soap that you purchase from equality vendor or make yourself, will contain natural and organic ingredients.
 As a result, you will not only prevent loads of chemicals from entering your body but also provide other beneficial kratom effects.

 More Environmentally Friendly